pasqal-io/emulators/docs/index.md

 </details>

-## Running a pulser sequence and getting results
+## Running a Pulser sequence and getting results

-EMU-MPS is meant to run pulser sequences.
-Assuming the existence of a pulser sequence called `seq` (see the [pulser docs](https://pulser.readthedocs.io/en/stable/tutorials/creating.html)), you can do the following
+EMU-MPS is meant to run Pulser sequences.
+Assuming the existence of a Pulser sequence called `seq` (see the [Pulser docs](https://pulser.readthedocs.io/en/stable/tutorials/creating.html)), you can do the following

 ```python
 import emu_mps